MauriceX24/DBM/Translator/README.md

 - Create your API-Key and paste it in **Action #3**
 - Finish - All languages you can find [here](https://tech.yandex.com/translate/doc/dg/concepts/api-overview-docpage/)
 ------
+### I miss a Mod!
+- 2 Mods has been uploaded to GitHub.
+Maybe you'll find it in this path.
 ### I get a Error (statusCode:0) HELP?!
 - Paste in your API-Key in **Action #6**
 ![Alt-Text](https://madebyme.s-ul.eu/oo9iL74W)